SemanticMediaWiki/SemanticMediaWiki/README.md

 ## Tests

-This extension provides unit and integration tests and are normally run by a [continues integration platform][travis] but can also be executed manually using `composer phpunit` from the extension base directory.
-A more comprehensive introduction can be found in the [test section](/tests/README.md#running-tests).
+This extension provides unit and integration tests and are normally run by a [continues integration platform][travis] but can also be executed locally using the shortcut command `composer phpunit` from the extension base directory.
+A more comprehensive introduction can be found under the [test section](/tests/README.md#running-tests).

 ## License